Transition into University (the W Curve)

 - Students begin to make friends outside of their initial connections

-- Fall into a routine and gain confidence in their ability to handle academic and social environments of college
+- Fall into a routine and gain confidence in their ability to handle new academic and social environments.

 Mental Isolation (beginning of Semester Two)

-This refers to a period during and straight after the student goes home, for example at Christmas time.
-It comes from the unease of expecting everything at home to remain the same as it has before, but perhaps a sibling has moved into their room, their friends at home have moved away.
+This refers to a period during and straight after, a student has returned home, for example at Christmas time.
+It comes from the unease of expecting everything at home to remain the same and finding that it hasn’t, perhaps a sibling has moved into their room or friends at home have moved away.

-It can also come from the opposite feeling that they are disappointed that their old life hasn't changed at all, but they have and don't feel that they fit in anymore.
-When they return to University, there a period once again of adjustment.
+It can also come from the opposite feeling- being disappointed that their old life hasn't changed whilst they have and they feel like they no longer fit in.
+When they return to University, there a period of adjustment once again.

-- Shock over finding changes that have happened at home and not having been a part of them
+Shock at finding that changes have happened at home

-- Doubts regarding choice in college, major, career and other decisions begin to surface
+Doubts regarding choice in university, degree, career and other decisions begin to surface

-- Beliefs and values begin to be challenged and they may not be able to adapt to the ideas and values of the university culture
+Beliefs and values begin to be challenged and they may not be able to adapt to the ideas and values expressed by others at university

 Acceptance & Integration (halfway through Semester Two and beyond)

 This is the final stage, ending on a high!
 This phase happens when they get into the swing of things quickly and adjust to a real sense of belonging and connection to the University.
-This could be in the city, through their course, through their accommodation, society involvement, hobbies - anything!
+This could be in the city, through their course, through their accommodation, society involvement, or hobbies.

-- Dependence on parents and former peers begins to lessen
+Dependence on parents, supporters, or former peers begins to lessen

 Access your student wellbeing services